aboyalejandro/cdc-logical-replication-tutorial/README.md

 You can find pre-made scripts to run inserts, deletes and updates just by passing `NUM_RECORDS` env var to the `make` commands.
 Whenever you use that command, it will randomize the amount of actions between 1 and your number.

 ### 🙋🏻‍♂️ Pre-requesites:
-- Copy .env.example and set your credentials for the databases.
+- Copy .env.example and rename to .env to set your credentials for the databases.
 - Docker Desktop

 ## 📝 Considerations: